Since 1994, Rowans Hospice has delivered outstanding care in a beautiful setting.

 Our building has become dated, and space has simply run out.
-Therefore, we plan to completely refurbish and renovate your local Hospice so that we are better prepared to care for the next 25 years and beyond.
+Therefore, we plan to completely redevelop your local Hospice so that we are better prepared to care for the next 25 years and beyond.

 A dedicated patient entrance was built a decade ago, giving greater privacy for patients being admitted.
 However, the route to the ward includes dull internal corridors which lack natural light and look quite institutional.

 We will reconfigure the entrance, installing a ‘living wall’ to connect with nature and a glass wall looking out onto a courtyard to bring in natural light.